k9securityio/terraform-aws-kms-key/README.md

 # Terraform AWS KMS key and policy module #

+k9 Security's
-k9 Security's tf_aws_kms_key helps you protect data by creating an AWS KMS Encryption Key with safe defaults and a least-privilege key policy built on the
+terraform-aws-kms-key helps you protect data by creating an AWS KMS Encryption Key with safe defaults and a least-privilege key policy built on the
 [k9 access capability model](https://k9security.io/docs/k9-access-capability-model/).